-While you may initially talk to your family doctor about your signs and symptoms, he or she may refer you to a nerve specialist (neurologist) or a doctor who specializes in the treatment of chronic pain.
+You might start by seeing your family doctor.
+He or she may refer you to a nerve specialist (neurologist) or a doctor who specializes in the treatment of chronic pain.

 What you can do